 For our legitimate interests

-- Where we have the relevant permissions, contacting you to make you aware of these products and services - note: we may contact you for a reasonable period after you cease your relationship with us;
+Where we have the relevant permissions: contacting you to make you aware of these products and services, including sharing information with third parties who may add to this information they know about you and use this to deliver such messages to you on our behalf via social media - note: we may contact you for a reasonable period after you cease your relationship with us;

 Where we require your consent / explicit consent

 To process about you, where necessary, 'special categories of personal data' - this includes data about your: